microsoft/autogen/python/gists/video_surfer.md

     ...
 ```

-You may add any tools of your choice.
-For example, a tool that allows video surfer to transcribe the audio in the video, or a tool that allows the video surfer to caption the contents of the video a given timestamp.
-Note that if your tools require new dependecies (e.g., python packages) ensure that you've installed them.

 ### Exercise 4: Create an agent team

-You will now create a multi-agent team consisting of the a user (using the UserProxyAgent) and the MagenticOneGroupChat, a powerful agent that orchestrate other agents and solve tasks by planning and tracking progress via ledgers.
+Now create a multi-agent team consisting of the a user (using the UserProxyAgent) and the MagenticOneGroupChat, a powerful agent that orchestrates other agents and solve tasks by planning and tracking progress via ledgers.

 ```python
 from autogen_agentchat.teams import MagenticOneGroupChat